Hunter Synagogue

-Hunter Synagogue is a historic Orthodox Jewish congregation and synagogue at 7979 Main Streetin Hunter, Greene County, New York, in the United States.
+Hunter Synagogue is a historic Jewish congregation and synagogue at 7879 Main Streetin Hunter, Greene County, New York, in the United States.

 The synagogue was constructed between 1909 and 1914 and is a 2 1/2-story, three-by-seven-bay, Queen Anne–inspired building.
 Also on the property is a shed built about 1910.

 It was added to the National Register of Historic Places in 1999.